A Helical-Deflector-Based Radio-Frequency Spiral Scanning System for keV Energy Electrons: Theoretical Concept of the Spiral Scanning

 \section{Theoretical Concept of the Spiral Scanning}

-The spiral-scanning principle is based on the beat phenomenon that arises from the superposition of two sinusoidal voltages with slightly different frequencies, $f_1$ and $f_2$.
+The spiral-scanning principle is based on the beat phenomenon that arises from the superposition of two sinusoidal voltages with sufficiently close frequencies, $f_1$ and $f_2$.
 The resulting electric field can be expressed as

 Here, $f_b=|f_1-f_2|$ is the beat frequency, which determines the rate at which the amplitude envelope of the combined signal oscillates.
 For example, when $f_1=500$\,MHz, $f_2=600$\,MHz, and $E_d=1$\,V/m, a distinct beat pattern with $T_b=\dfrac{1}{f_b}=10$\,ns is observed, as shown in Fig.~\ref{fig:fig1_beatings}.
 For the case, when $f_1=500$\,MHz and $f_2=505$\,MHz the $T_b=200$\,ns.